 The law covering estate and letting agents

-When the new proposals for the law covering estate and letting agents were published, the National Association of Estate Agents (NAEA), and the Association of Residential Lettings Agents (Arla), issued a statement which said:
+When the new proposals for the law covering estate and letting agencies were published, the National Association of Estate Agents (NAEA), and the Association of Residential Lettings Agents (Arla), issued a statement which said:

 “This is a huge leap in stamping out bad practice and a significant moment for the property industry.
 We have called for government intervention to ensure everyone in the industry is licenced, adheres to a strict code of practice and holds a Level 3 qualification (A-level).
 The government wants to create a structure for a properly regulated body where professional skills and knowledge are respected and trusted by all.”